fatih/vim-go-tutorial/README.md

 }
 ```

-Previously we were using regexp-based text objects.
-And it lead to problems.
+Previously we were using regexp-based text objects, which leads to problems.
 For example in this example, put your cursor to the anonymous functions' `func`
 keyword and execute `dif` in `normal` mode.
 You'll see that only the body of
 the anonymous function is deleted.